Category: Application Tips (page 2 of 11)

 To supplement the VA’s Post-9/11 GI Bill® (Chapter 33) tuition contribution, our program will apply a waiver to your course materials and non-tuition fees at a matching rate.
 For instance, if you have 100% Post-9/11 GI Bill® (Chapter 33) eligibility, your tuition and expenses will be fully covered, with the exception of your plane ticket to your Global Academic destination, and any optional items you choose to purchase, such as MBA paraphernalia.

-Hazlewood Act Exemption and Texas Military Waiver: While the Hazlewood Act Exemption is not applicable to all programs, such as the Weekend MBA at Dallas/Fort Worth and Weekend MBA at Houston, Texas McCombs offers the Texas Military Waiver to eligible veterans, providing financial assistance toward program costs.
+Hazlewood Act Exemption and Texas Military Waiver: The Hazlewood Act Exemption does not apply to our Working Professional MBA programs (Evening MBA, Weekend MBA at Dallas/Fort Worth, and Weekend MBA at Houston), but Texas McCombs offers the Texas Military Waiver to eligible veterans, which provides comparable financial assistance toward program costs.

 Applications for the Texas Military Waiver will require a Certificate of Eligibility, a DD Form 214, and a notarized affidavit (a sample will be provided to you upon admission).
 Please submit all items to StudentBilling@mccombs.utexas.edu